UGEcko/MapLock/README.md

 //moves the entire environment to -9999 on th y axis evectively despawning it ml.despawn("Contains", [
-    "Environment" // the thing to remove
+    "Environment" // the thing(s) to remove
 ])
 ```
 or